-If there’s one thing the ancient Maya are known for, it’s their spectacular chocolate cream pie.
+If there’s one thing the ancient Maya are known for, it’s their spectacular Maya Chocolate Cream Pie.
 Depictions on cave walls suggest it was served at Maya roadside diners, and legend has it that Maya cooks prided themselves on just how much cayenne they could add to the filing.
 Chocolate Cream Pies were so valued among the Maya that they were often, alongside blood, used in sacrifices.

 Okay, maybe not.
 Above is just a sequence of thoughts that go through my head when I see any dish with chocolate, chilies and the word “”Maya”.
 And hey, I’m so on board with that.
 I love the chocolate chili trend was really happy to stumble across this recipe in Texas Co-Op Power Magazine.

 That said, the pie posed a bit of a conundrum.
 The original version from the magazine was so spicy had to throw it out and start over.
 The second pie was great, but I still had to know what the right amount of pepper was so I wrote a letter to the editor and got a quick and thoughtful response saying the original 1 tablespoon of cayenne was correct.